 Picture this: You’re on your third glass of wine, you’ve just arrived on a tropical island, and you meet a group of people who promise you an amazing adventure…

-This is exactly how I ended up agreeing to the Stairway To Heaven hike.
+This is exactly how I ended up agreeing to the Stairway to Heaven Hawaii hike.

 The Stairway To Heaven, also known as the Haiku Stairs was built during World War II as a way for soldiers to access the radio antenna that sits at the top.